Sarrasor/RoboticsRoadmap/src/roadmap/robo_programmer/algorithms/index.md

 We should know how to treat the most precious resource we have - data

-The problem is, data is used in different ways.
-For example, consider an array of numbers.
+The problem is, data can be used in different ways.
+For example, consider an array of numbers:

-You might need to access it sequentially
+- You might need to access it sequentially, or you should be able to compare pairs of numbers
+- You might have limited memory or limited computing power, or both
+- What happens if you need to add items from your array?

-And what happens if you need to add or remove items from your array?
+- What happens if you need to remove items from your array?

-Data Structures will teach you have to manage
+Data Structures will teach you how to satisfy your requirements

 ## Algorithms

 Ok, now we can access the data efficiently.
 Time to process it.
-Algorithms teach us how to process data.
+Algorithms teach us how to process data to get the desired results

 ## Complexity Analysis

-Every data structure and every algorithm have their strengths and weaknesses.
+Every data structure and every algorithm have their strengths and weaknesses

+You can utilize Big-O notation - mathematical way of describing performance of data structures and algorithms

 ## Links